 If you are finding life difficult at the moment, for whatever reason, I hope I can help.
 My first task as a counsellor is to be there for you; to be someone that you feel you can trust, and to build a safe and dependable relationship.

 - I will work hard to understand things from your point of view and to get what it feels like to be you.
 I will not presume to know in advance how you feel about something.

-- I will be honest and open with you, helping you to explore your experiences by responding genuinely, and with compassion.
+- I will be honest and open with you, helping you to explore your experiences and feelings by responding genuinely, and with compassion.

 - I will value you for who you are, with no agenda, expectation or conditions.